samuelgrant/Teamspeak-GO/readme.md

 # A simple TS3 Server Query API in GO
 Written for the Eve Online alliance Boom & because I felt like learning GO...

 This library is in early development and does not provide full coverage for all Team Speak Query Commands.
-The full query command reference can be [found here](./docs/TeamSpeak%203%20Server%20Query%20Manual.pdf). ~~If you want to execute a command that has not been implemented in the library, you can use the Exec function (see below).
-Documentation for the implemented commands can be found in the wiki.~~
+The full query command reference can be [found here](./docs/TeamSpeak%203%20Server%20Query%20Manual.pdf).
+If you want to execute a command that has not been implemented in the library, you can use the Get function (see below).
+Documentation for the implemented commands can be found in the wiki.

 ## Issues and Feature requests
 While this library has been developed for a specific group, feel free to use, fork and open pull requests or open issues to report bugs or request features.